How to Freeze Selected Panes in Excel (4 Suitable Examples)

 customizing quick access toolbar

-• Now select the Quick Access Toolbar tab on the Excel Options box that opened up.
+• Select the Quick Access Toolbar tab in the Excel Options box.

 • Under the Choose commands from option, select Commands Not in the Ribbon.